apiad/SciSharp/Docs/Developers/Guidelines/Developer Guidelines.md

 Third party software needs to be licensed in such a way that allows us to distribute their compiled binaries (or source, given the case) with our own license.
-In general, any OSI aproved license should suffice.
-Third party libraries will go into the Contrib/ folder to be distributed with the source code.
+In general, any OSI approved license should suffice.
+Third party libraries will go into the `Contrib/` folder to be distributed with the source code.
 They will always be included in the repository, to ensure that all clones have the correct version.
 They should be included with all the